-We consider the following common types of approvals and acceptance in M&A transactions: (i) the entering into a typical share deal by a limited liability company by quotas ("sociedades por quotas") is generally subject to the approval of such companies' shareholders; (ii) the entering into a typical share deal by a limited liability company by shares ("sociedades anónimas") is generally subject to the approval of such companies' board of directors; and (iii) mergers are subject to the approval of the shareholders of the relevant companies concerned, regardless of their type.
-For public takeover, the main consents required are the resolution of the competent board or person launching the bid, authorisation by the Portuguese Securities Market Commission ("CMVM") and, in some cases, other mandatory consents by regulated authorities.
+We consider the following common types of approvals and acceptance in M&A transactions: (i) as aforementioned, the entering into a typical share deal by a limited liability company by quotas (sociedades por quotas) is generally subject to the approval of such companies' shareholders; and (ii) mergers are subject to the approval of the shareholders of the relevant companies concerned, regardless of their type.
+For public takeovers, the main consents required are the resolution of the competent board or person launching the bid, authorisation by the Portuguese Securities Market Commission ("CMVM") and, in some cases, other mandatory consents by regulatory authorities.
+In certain cases, the antitrust clearance from the Portuguese Competition Authority may be required if a merger control process is triggered.